EliasMoura2/EliasMoura2/README.md

 - 🌱 I’m currently learning Vue.js
 - 👯 I’m looking to collaborate with other developers
 - 🤔 I’m looking for help with Vue.js 😭;
-- 📫 How to reach me: ...
 - 😄 Pronouns: he / him
 - ⚡ Fun fact: I love play soccer

-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
 <!--
 * [Personal Website](https://elissavet.me "Personal Website")-->